OriolGanduxe/iOS-tech-challenge/README.md

 # Known issues / improvements

-CollectionView warnings.

-More unit testing required.

 DetailView doesn't display fullscreen video (as it used to), this was a design decision, but could be improved by adding a new screen.

-Better orientation and screen sizes support.

-Some mechanism to cleanup old cached data.
+Mechanism to cleanup old cached data.

-Thumbnails are not looking great with just 100px, it's possible to request bigger images by modifing the URL.

 No localisation.

-Using URLSession for simplicity, but Alamofire could be useful on a bigger scale project, with better testing as well.
+Usage of Reactive programming.

 # iOS Tech Challenge